-Houston Child Molestation Defense
+Houston Child Molestation Attorney

 Sexually inappropriate contact between an adult and a child is so offensive to most people that the mere accusation of child molestation can cause friends and family to turn their backs on the accused, even without the charges having been substantiated.
 While a person accused of any crime should be considered innocent until proven guilty, in cases of child molestation allegations, the opposite is often true; people are often quick to judge a person guilty based on an unsubstantiated allegation.
 In fact, many criminal lawyers refuse to accept these cases because they are uncomfortable around those accused of such a heinous crime.